Model independent analysis of femtoscopic correlation functions: An application to the $D_{s0}^*(2317)$: Summary

 We have investigated here the inverse problem of extracting information from the correlation functions in a model independent way.
 This approach is different to other methods used in the literature where a particular model is assumed and the parameters are tuned to get a good agreement with the data.
 We tested the approach with a problem related to the $D_{s0}^*(2317)$ resonance, which is tied to the interaction of the $D^0 K^+$, $D^+ K^0$, $D_s^+ \eta$ channels.
 In the absence of real data, we produced synthetic data from the correlation functions using a model based on the local hidden gauge approach for the interaction of mesons.
 The model, tuning a regulator parameter in the meson--meson loop functions tied to the range of the interaction, produces a bound state at 2317~MeV from the interaction of these three channels.

 The inverse problem is based on one interaction, very flexible, which relies upon 8 parameters.
-It is remarkable to see that the best fit can return realistic values of the parameters, by means of which we can determine different magnitudes and compare them with those of the original model.
-One feature about the fit is that there are correlations between the parameters.
-This is taken into account by us and different fits are carried out to exploit these correlations.
-As a consequence, with different parameter sets, we are able to get good fits to the data and we see that the magnitudes evaluated are very stable.
-This is one conclusion of our work, which is that the method used allows to show that different magnitudes tied to the interaction of the channels can be evaluated from the correlation functions with a high accuracy.
-One remarkable finding is that the bound state associated to the interaction of the three meson--meson channels can be obtained with an accuracy of about 5 MeV, when the binding is 42 MeV.
-This contrasts with the information obtained with lattice QCD calculations where the uncertainty of the binding is of the order of 20 MeV.
-The precision obtained in scattering lengths and effective ranges is also better than in the lattice calculation~\cite{MartinezTorres:2014kpc}\footnote{In Ref.~\cite{MartinezTorres:2014kpc}, the scattering lengths where extracted for the $I=0$ state, while here we evaluated them for each individual channel.
+We performed many fits to the data using the resampling method, and for each fit we evaluated the observables, obtaining from them the average value and the dispersion.
+The method is suited for a problem like the present one where we have a large correlation between the parameters.
+This is one conclusion of our work, which is that the method used allows to show that different magnitudes tied to the interaction of the channels can be evaluated from the correlation functions with a relative accuracy.
+The uncertainties obtained are similar to those obtained from present lattice QCD simulations~\cite{MartinezTorres:2014kpc}.
+The precision obtained in scattering lengths and effective ranges is also similar to that obtained in the lattice calculation~\cite{MartinezTorres:2014kpc}\footnote{In Ref.~\cite{MartinezTorres:2014kpc}, the scattering lengths where extracted for the $I=0$ state, while here we evaluated them for each individual channel.
 Multiplying the result of Ref.~\cite{MartinezTorres:2014kpc} for $DK$ by $\frac{1}{\sqrt{2}}$, and changing the sign of $a$ ($\frac{1}{a}$ instead of $-\frac{1}{a}$ in Ref.~\cite{MartinezTorres:2014kpc}), the results are compatible within errors.
 The results of $r_0$ have large errors in both cases.}.

 We also addressed the issue of the nature of the bound state obtained.
 Starting from a model that generates the bound state as a molecular state of the three considered channels, one expects to obtain the same results.
-This is the case here, but the interesting thing is that probabilities of the different channels can be obtained with a relatively fair accuracy.
+This is the case here, but the interesting thing is that probabilities of the different channels can be obtained with some uncertainty that could be improved if the experimental errors are smaller than assumed here.
 This is an important message that we can convey, since the analysis of correlation data along the lines discussed here can serve in the future to determine the nature of some bound states.